 - A web browser, which you clearly have.

 Following are the instructions to connect to your Google router's interface for configuration and diagnotstics.

-Make sure that you are connected to your Google router, either by ethernet cable of over WiFi.
+1. Make sure you are connected to your Google router

 How to configure your Google router